All Episodes

 All he's got to do is raise an eyebrow.

-He throws his opinion in through it.
+He throws his opinion in there.

 Don't tell me that Peter Jennings doesn't put his opinion there.